Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 Introduction.

-This is the second post on User-Defined Data Type.
-The Link to the first post on this topic is here.
+This is the second post on User-Defined Data Types (UDTs).

-But, learning something new is always interesting in programming.
-The User-Defined Data Type is an interesting VBA feature.
-We will explore and learn how to use it in our programs.
+The User-Defined Data Type is one such interesting feature in VBA, and in this post, we will explore how to create and use it in our programs.

 How to Define a User-Defined Data Type